 For more information on SCSI installation, see, "Using SCSI" in the Appendix of this manual.
 Also refer to the manual that accompanies your external SCSI device.

-Following are step-by-step instructions on how to connect the ESI to a SCSI hard disk or other SCSI storage device.
+This initial setup section contains step-by-step instructions on how to connect the ESI-32 to a SCSI device.

-Connecting the ESI to an External, Unformatted Hard Disk
+Connecting the ESI-32 to an External, Unformatted Hard Disk